sarthaksarthak9/DevSecOps-Project/README.md

 Don't forget to reload or restart Prometheus to apply these changes to your configuration.

 To deploy an application with ArgoCD, you can follow these steps, which I'll outline in Markdown format:

+### Deploy Application with ArgoCD

+1. **Install ArgoCD:**

+   You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [EKS Workshop](https://archive.eksworkshop.com/intermediate/290_argocd/install/) documentation.

+2. **Set Your GitHub Repository as a Source:**

+   After installing ArgoCD, you need to set up your GitHub repository as a source for your application deployment.
+This typically involves configuring the connection to your repository and defining the source for your ArgoCD application.
+The specific steps will depend on your setup and requirements.